RDB-bit/2023-Statistics-on-ordinal-and-nominal-data/README.md

 4. Ratings in SampleData are conversions from text based input to numbered inputs

 **TEST SELECTION**

+Goodness of fit test - With any survey on a sample, must check if sample aptly represents the population.
+This can be carried out using
+1. 'Goodness of fit' tests like Chi2 or
+2. Plotting sample distribution vs Population (if sample size is too small).
+Some plots attached as examples.

 IV to DV | Group size